 Some ‘locals’, sometimes fisherman just going home, but more often younger and on PWCs, seem to think waking is a proper response to Loopers and other boats passing through.
 It’s not much fun being a marker for a PWC racecourse.
 Sometimes it’s best to just run up the white flag: use a marina and avoid weekends in crowded bottlenecks.

 The fall of 2019 was worse than normal as the Corps of Engineers began a long planned upgrade of numerous locks below Chicago.
 Several were closed during daylight hours for months.
-Barge tows were often lined up for miles with their lead barge nudged up on shore, sometimes waiting days for their turn to get through a lock.
+Barge tows were often lined up for miles with their lead barge nudged up on shore, often waiting days for their turn to get through a lock.
 It wasn’t that bad for Loopers and other recreation boats, but still frustrating, as I’m sure it was for the lockmasters too.
 As I boated through, everybody seemed to handle it well; radio traffic was occasionally strained but remained civil.
 Everyone seemed to realize that it wouldn’t help anything or anybody to get bent out of shape.

 I could hear Sea Dog coming on the radio, announcing its intention to overtake each boat doing the last 2-3 miles to the lock.
 We all realized that we were going to be in the lock together and it made absolutely no sense to add more to the crisscrossing wake by going fast enough to pass.
 You seldom hear outright criticism over the VHF, but one Captain subtlety mentioned the speed limit for that section.
 Didn’t do any good.

 As Sea Dog passed me, it wasn’t the truly dangerous high speed ‘sport’ passing I experienced in Clearwater.
-Considering the width of the canal, he kept a reasonable distance off my beam.
+And considering the width of the canal, he kept a reasonable distance off my beam.
 But being in the fast luxury trawler class of boat that sets off a significant wake at anything above idle speed, it was enough to rock L.T. significantly.
 My glaring accomplished no more than the subtle mention of the speed limit.

 For his efforts, Sea Dog got to be the first to tie up inside the lock and wait nearly an hour for the rest of us come in.
 I was not enthralled when the dockmaster instructed me to raft up (tie up alongside) with Sea Dog, a boat more than twice my size.
-When you have to ‘raft’ - something nobody really likes but for various reasons is sometimes necessary - you want to do it with a boat about your size.
+When you have to ‘raft up’ - something nobody really likes but for various reasons is sometimes necessary - you want to do it with a boat about your size.
 But one thing you don’t do is argue with a lockmaster.
 This one in particular looked like he had already exhausted his patience quota for the day.